italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 		"status_assertion_responses": ["${base64url(json({typ: status-assertion+jwt, ...}))}.payload.signature", ... ]
 	}

-The member `status_assertion_responses` MUST be an array of strings, where each of them represent a Status Assertion Response object as defined in `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.
+The member `status_assertion_responses` MUST be an array of strings, where each of them represent a Status Assertion Response object as defined in `OAUTH-STATUS-ASSERTION`_ draft 02`_.

 Status Assertion HTTP Request